 This is our humble nasiha (sincere advice) to Muslims in America on one of the most challenging issues of our time.

 5).
-We should all be registered voters, and strive, as much as possible, following thoughtful and constructive discussion and debate, to cast our votes as a unified bloc.
+We should all be registered voters; and strive as much as possible to follow thoughtful, constructive discussion and debate, with an aim toward casting our votes as a unified bloc.
 In unity there is strength!